dwtcourses/dq-oag-sftp-python/README.md

 | clamav-api | API for virus checks | N/A | 8080 |ACP |
 | clamav | Database for virus checks | N/A | 3310 |ACP |

+## RDS PostgreSQL connectivity

+The RDS instance is stand alone and not part of the POD or this deployment.
+This **README.md** assumes the instance has been configured prior to deployment of the POD and include:

+- Database
+- Table
+- User
+- Password

+The *dq-oag-data-ingest* container connects to the PostgreSQL backend at each run using its DNS host name, username, database and password.

-Data flow:
+## Data flow

+- *dq-oag-data-ingest* lists files on an SFTP server and only move to the next step of the file does not yet exist in the RDS database table
-- *dq-oag-data-ingest* pulls files from an external SFTP server
+- *dq-oag-data-ingest* GET files from an external SFTP server
+- *dq-oag-data-ingest* DELETE files from SFTP
 - sending these files to *clamav-api* with destination *localhost:8080*
 - files are being sent from *clamav-api* to *clamav* with destination *localhost:3310*
 - *OK* or *!OK* response text is sent back to *dq-oag-data-ingest*
-  - *IF OK* file is uploaded to S3
+  - *IF OK* file is uploaded to S3 and deleted from local storage
   - *IF !OK* file is moved to quarantine on the PVC

 ## Drone secrets